Steven Lima

 Steven Lima is an American politician.
-He served as a Democratic member for the 49th district of the Rhode Island House of Representatives.
+He was a Democratic member for the 49th district of the Rhode Island House of Representatives.

-In 2021, Lima won the election for the 42nd district of the Rhode Island House of Representatives.
-He succeeded Michael Morin.
-Lima assumed his office on January 5, 2021.
+In 2021 Lima was elected for the 42nd district of the Rhode Island House of Representatives, succeeding Michael Morin.
+Lima assumed office on January 5, 2021.
 He lived in Woonsocket, Rhode Island.
 Lima decided not to seek re-election in 2022.